xenonnn4w/GSoC-Report/README.md

 The Deck Picker Widget offers users a convenient display of their decks, showcasing the number of cards that are new, in learning, and due for review, all at a glance.
 This display-only widget allows users to quickly review any deck by simply clicking on it directly from the widget.
 With a maximum of five decks that can be selected, users can reconfigure their widget by holding it down, making it easy to customize their overview.
 This feature-rich widget provides a seamless way for users to stay on top of their study progress without having to open the app.
+Live preview can be seen [here](https://youtube.com/shorts/QCXAqqLnJfo)

 ### How to use
 <p align="center">